By Mike Loughrin, CEO for Transformance Advisors

 - For a future state map, ask numerous questions about how the new methods will address the waste that was identified in the current state map.
 Also probe the team to ensure they have investigated best practices and are recommending a solution that leverages knowledge gained by exploring what others are doing.
 Be very skeptical of recommendations that call for complete automation through big investments in software or other technology.

 “We have several lean “experts” at our company.
 They gained their experience at other companies and each expert seems to be using a different cookbook.
 This is causing confusion and wasted efforts.
-What do you suggest?” – MB, Dallas
+What do you suggest?” – HT, Los Angeles

 Your situation is very common and it is critical for your company to teach everyone that lean is the systematic elimination of waste.
 The key term is systematic and you must get your lean experts using the same approach or chaos is inevitable.
 Some suggestions: